 - a few grinds of salt and pepper

-- Sunflower or vegetable oil for shallow frying
+- 3 tbsp vegetable oil or sunflower, or more/less as needed for shallow frying

-- Heat a thin layer of oil in a skillet/frying pan and add heaped spoonfuls of the mixture to the pan.
-Press down the spoonfuls with the back of a spachula/fish slice to make them relatively tightly held together and flat.
+Heat a thin layer of oil in a skillet/frying pan and add heaped spoonfuls of the mixture to the pan.
+Press down the spoonfuls with the back of a spatula/fish slice to make them relatively tightly held together and flat.

 Cook the pancakes for a few minutes each side until golden brown, adding more oil to the pan as needed to keep a thin layer, then remove form the pan to drain on paper before serving.